XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | Yes |
 | Pre-amendment functionality retired? | No |

 Removes the `tfTrustLine` setting on [non-fungible tokens](non-fungible-tokens.html), to protect against a denial of service attack on issuers using this flag.
-With this amendment enabled, a [NFTokenMint transaction](nftokenmint.html) with the `tfTrustLine` flag enabled is considered invalid and cannot be confirmed by consensus; therefore, `NFToken` objects cannot be minted with the flag.
+With this amendment enabled, a [NFTokenMint transaction](nftokenmint.html) with the `tfTrustLine` flag enabled is considered invalid and cannot be confirmed by consensus; new `NFToken` objects cannot be minted with the flag.

-Without this amendment, an attacker could create new, meaningless fungible tokens and sell a `NFToken` back and forth for those tokens, creating numerous useless trust lines tied to the issuer and increasing the issuer's reserve requirement.
+Without this amendment, an attacker could create new, meaningless fungible tokens and sell a `NFToken` back and forth for those tokens, creating many useless trust lines tied to the issuer and increasing the issuer's reserve requirement.

 This amendment does not change the code for `NFToken` objects that have already been minted.
 On test networks that enabled NFT support before this amendment, issuers who have already minted NFTokens with the `tfTrustLine` flag enabled are still vulnerable to the exploit even after the fixRemoveNFTokenAutoTrustLine amendment.